 About Chania Region

 Chania, Crete's second largest city, was the capital of Crete until 1972.
-It is the site of the Minoan settlement of Kydonia, which archaeologists believe was a palace site making Chania supremely important on Crete.
+Many centuries ago this was the Minoan settlement of Kydonia; archaeologists believe that there was a large palace here.
 Many of Chania's residents will tell you that the city is still the spiritual capital of Crete, even if the title is officially bestowed on Heraklion!

-Chania is also one of the most impressive towns in Greece.
-The old walled town has a magnificent harbour and mediaeval quarters, consisting of houses and churches from both the Venetian and Turkish periods.
-This unique melting pot of history is part of its enduring charm.
+Chania is one of the most impressive cities in Greece.
+The old city has a magnificent harbour and mediaeval quarters, consisting of houses and churches from both the Venetian and Turkish periods.
+This melting pot of history is part of its enduring charm.
 Around the crescent-shaped harbour you'll find many excellent restaurants, bars and little shops, as well as the famous cruciform shaped indoor market, with its fascinating array of provisions.
-Scattered north and west from Chania lie countless beautiful beaches along with many small villages and pretty coves.
+Scattered north and west from Chania are countless beautiful beaches along with many villages and pretty coves.